mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 kube-dns   ClusterIP   10.96.0.10   <none>        53/UDP,53/TCP,9153/TCP   18d
 rajith@k8s-master:~$
 ```
-This is how the CoreDNS is implemented on a cluster,
+This is how the CoreDNS implemented on a cluster,

 * Two pods are running to serve dns requests.
-* It is controlled by a deployment named "coredns".
+* It controlled by a deployment named "coredns".
 * It is made available to the cluster through the service named "kube-dns".

 We will discuss deployment and service in the upcoming modules.